papicella/riff-function-boot-rest/README.md

 # Spring Boot Function deployed using riff

+Inm this demo we have created a Spring Boot Function to make a REST based call to a service to return relevant international country data.
+Use the international country code of your country when invoking this service using riff as per the example below

 ## What is riff

 riff is an Open Source platform for building and running Functions, Applications, and Containers on Kubernetes.
 For more information visit the riff home page as follows (https://projectriff.io/)